Vector Index Basics and the Inverted File Index

 Before diving too deep into more complex vector search algorithms, it pays take a brief look at linear search, also known as "flat" indexing.

-Flat indexing is by and large the most basic indexing strategy, but arguably also the most overlooked.
+A flat index is by and large the most basic indexing strategy, but arguably also the most overlooked.
 With flat indexing, we compare a query vector with every other vector in our database.
 In code, this would look something like this:

 128,)) dataset = np.random.normal(size=(1000, 128)) nearest = np.argmin(np.linalg.norm(dataset - query, axis=1)) nearest 333query = np.random.normal(size=(